HavinLeung/havinleung.github.io/_posts/2021-04-28-exhaustive-blackbox-interpreter.md

 ---
 layout: post
 title: Exhaustively testing a randomized blackbox interpreter
+usesmathjax: false
 ---
 Suppose you have a black box interpreter that runs some programming language.
 The interpreter is allowed to have some randomness, but it's entirely supplied by a `give_me_a_random_number` function that you pass into it.
 How do we exhaustively test and enumerate all possible execution paths?

 ## Premise

 Recently for uWaterloo's [CS 442](https://student.cs.uwaterloo.ca/~cs442/W21/) class, I had to write an interpreter for a toy language.
 It was a very simple Object Oriented language with basic support for concurrency.
-Since it was inspired by [π-calculus](https://en.wikipedia.org/wiki/Π-calculus), naturally there is some nondeterminism.
+Since it was inspired by [pi-calculus](https://en.wikipedia.org/wiki/Π-calculus), naturally there is some nondeterminism.
 For example, consider 3 processes.
 If process 1 wants to send value `foo`, and process 2 and 3 both want to receive it, who should get it?

 The possible concurrent steps in the language were:

 1. `spawn`: spawns a new process
 2. `send/receive`: send/receive a message over a channel
-   * e.g. `send("channel_name", foo)` sends `foo` to some process that is waiting to receive via `bar = receive("channel_name")`
+   * e.g. `send("channel_name", foo)` sends `foo` to some process that is waiting to receive via `receive("channel_name", &bar)`

 The way we ran the interpreter was as follows: